Best Service Virtualization Tools

 Where Mountebank, Hoverfly, Prism, Karate and Postman fit

 Mountebank is the polyglot non-JVM option, a standalone Node.js process that any language drives over its HTTP API.
 Hoverfly runs as a forward proxy by default, so it captures and replays live traffic without repointing the application at a stub server, and its middleware can be written in any language.
-Prism is design-time, not run-time: validate a client against an OpenAPI document while the producer team is still drafting the spec.
+Prism serves an HTTP mock from an OpenAPI document while the producer team is still drafting the spec, and can validate a client against it; it stays within HTTP.
 Karate Mock and Postman mock servers fit teams already on those tools; Postman's free plan allows unlimited mock calls but only a single user.
 Star counts and last-commit dates shift week to week; check each project's GitHub page before you decide.

 The commercial options, and when you actually need one